shop now

 Read Article

-Products used for minutes shouldn’t be made to last 200 years or more—and now they aren’t. phade® marine biodegradable, home and industrial compostable straws are the latest breakthrough in sustainable product innovation and they go away in just a matter of months.
+phade® marine biodegradable, home and industrial compostable products are the latest breakthrough in sustainable food service innovation, and they go away in just a matter of months.

-We know seeing is believing, so click here to see a phade® straw breakdown in a controlled marine environment in just 58 days.
+We know seeing is believing, so click here to watch a phade® straw break down in a controlled marine environment in just 58 days.

 No Certs.
 No Service.

 The development of phade® involved a rigorous testing and certification process performed by numerous independent labs and third-party certification bodies.
-We proudly display our certifications, so that when we say that phade® is working better for the planet, you know we have the stats to prove it.
+We proudly display our certifications so when we say that phade® is working better for the planet, you know we have the stats to prove it.

 Using microscope